Table of Contents

 }

 The text written between <p> </p> tags is the message you are going to display.
 You can change it with your own.
-The <p> </p> tags can be changed with <h3> </h3> tags for making the message bigger.
+The <p> </p> tags can be changed with <h3> </h3> tags to make the message bigger.

 add_filter( 'woocommerce_billing_fields', 'our_new_field' );